Psalm 139: 6 Truths to Encourage the ADHD Brain

 In last week’s blog, I suggested studying Psalm 139 as a means for gleaning encouragement from God’s word.
 This week, I want to walk you through the Psalm in an inductive Bible study to share with you six truths that have encouraged me and I’ve used to encourage my children.
+Download a free printable image of these truths here.
 I’m using the ESV unless noted otherwise, but I encourage you to look it up in several versions and study a section per day over the next week.

 Vv.
 1-4 O Lord, you have searched me and known me!

 You know when I sit down and when I rise up;

 You search out my path and my lying down

 Even before a word is on my tongue,